Georgia high school shooting suspect referenced Parkland massacre in writings found in his bedroom, source says | KRDO

 The discovery, which could shed more light on a motive for the shooting, comes amid an emerging portrait of Gray’s tumultuous family life in the years leading up to the deadly attack, revealed in a CNN review of court and law enforcement records, social media posts, and an interview with his grandfather.

+As that portrait has emerged, so have details about the investigation and authorities’ pursuit of those they allege bear responsibility in the shooting.
+Gray told investigators, “I did it” while being questioned, Barrow County Sheriff Jud Smith told CNN on Thursday.

+And while Gray faces four counts of felony murder, Gray’s father, Colin, also has been arrested in connection with the shooting, accused of “knowingly allowing his son … to possess a weapon,” Georgia Bureau of Investigation Director Chris Hosey said Thursday.
+Colin Gray was charged with four counts of involuntary manslaughter; two counts of second degree murder; and eight counts of cruelty to children, the GBI said.

-Gray’s parents went through a bitter separation and custody dispute in recent years.
-They called law enforcement on each other, the family was evicted from at least one home, and Gray’s mother was arrested for keying her husband’s car and drug possession, law enforcement records show.
+As for Colt Gray’s family situation: His parents went through a bitter separation and custody dispute in recent years.
+They called law enforcement on each other, the family was evicted from at least one home, and Gray’s mother was arrested on suspicion of keying her husband’s car and drug possession, law enforcement records show.

 At the same time, Gray’s mother and maternal grandfather have accused Gray’s father of being verbally abusive toward his family for years.

-The grandfather said he had never seen the shooting subject show any kind of anger problems, but that the turbulent family life had affected the teenager.
+The grandfather said he had never seen Colt Gray show any kind of anger problems, but that the turbulent family life had affected the teenager.

-Now, investigators seeking to understand the suspected shooter’s motive are looking into his family’s previous contacts with the state’s child protective services agency, the director of the Georgia Bureau of Investigation said Wednesday.
+Now, investigators seeking to understand the suspect’s motive are looking into his family’s previous contacts with the state’s child protective services agency, the GBI director said Wednesday.

+The suspect’s father told investigators this week he had purchased the gun used in the killings as a holiday present for his son in December 2023, according to two law enforcement sources with direct knowledge of the investigation.
+One source told CNN the AR-15-style rifle was purchased at a local gun store as a Christmas present.
+The other source described the gift as a holiday present.

 But those plans were derailed in part because her husband, Colin Gray, had at least three “major” back surgeries, she wrote.
 The couple, who had three children, later sold the farm in 2019, according to property records.